cppalliance/safe-cpp/proposal/draft.md

 The "billion-dollar mistake" is a type safety problem.
 Consider `std::unique_ptr`.
 It has two states: engaged and disengaged.
 The class presents member functions like `operator*` and `operator->` that are valid when the object is in the engaged state and _undefined_ when the object is disengaged. `->` is the most important API for smart pointers.
 Calling it when the pointer is null?
 That's your billion-dollar mistake.

-As Hoare observes, the problem was conflating two different things, a pointer to an object and an empty state, into the same type and giving them the same interface.
+As Hoare observes, the problem comes from conflating two different things, a pointer to an object and an empty state, into the same type and giving them the same interface.
 Smart pointers should only hold valid pointers.
-If you want to represent an empty state, use some other mechanism that has its own interface.
 Denying the null state eliminates undefined behavior.

+We address the type safety problem by overhauling the object model.
+Safe C++ features a new kind of move: [_relocation_](type.md#relocation-object-model), also called _destructive move_.
+This is called an _affine_ or a _linear_ type system.
+Unless explicitly initialized, objects start out _uninitialized_.
+They can't be used in this state.
+When you assign to an object, it becomes initialized.
+When you relocate from an object, it's value is moved and it's reset to uninitialized.
+If you relocate from an object inside control flow, it becomes _potentially uninitialized_, and its destructor is conditionally executed after reading a compiler-generated drop flag.

-`std2::box` has no null state.
+`std2::box` is our version of `unique_ptr`.
+It has no null state.
 There's no default constructor.
 If the object is in scope, you can dereference it without risk of undefined behavior.
 Why doesn't C++ simply introduce its own fixed `unique_ptr` without a null state?
 Blame C++11 move semantics.

 How do you move objects around in C++?
 Use `std::move` to select the move constructor.
 That moves data out of the old object, leaving it in a default state.
 For smart pointers, that's the null state.
 If `unique_ptr` didn't have a null state, it couldn't be moved in C++.

-Addressing the null type safety problem means entails overhauling the object model.
-Safe C++ features a new kind of move: [_relocation_](type.md#relocation-object-model), also called _destructive move_.
-Unless explicitly initialized, objects start out _uninitialized_.
-They can't be used in this state.
-When you assign to an object, it becomes initialized.
-When you relocate from an object, it's value is moved and it's reset to uninitialized.
-If you relocate from an object inside control flow, it becomes _potentially uninitialized_, and its destructor is conditionally executed after reading a compiler-generated drop flag.

 [**box.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/box.cxx)
 ```cpp
 #feature on safety